Aller au menu principal Aller au contenu principal

 NB: On SUN set the main proposer should have selected the necessary sample environment according to the beamline, the branch and the experimental station requested (in the "scientific general part" of the proposal).

-Any ancillary equipment and/or samples brought by users has to be declared.
+Any ancillary equipment brought by users must be declared either:

 Please note that all equipment brought at SOLEIL by users: